 Kate Morris writes in her Austin Insider Tips post that the best ice cream in Austin is Amy’s Ice Cream.
 If you’re looking for a great brewery she recommends North by Northwest.
 From what I’ve read, you’d also do well to get acquainted with one or all of the farmers markets spread across town throughout the week.

 Chris Apollo Lynn has a wealth of info on Austin over at RepublicOfAustin.com, including this post mentioning a crime map of Austin from real estate search engine, Trulia.
 It’s interesting to note that Austin locals would, Chris says, (based on the news) believe that East Austin is the most dangerous part of town.
 The map however shows that more crime happens Downtown and around the University of Texas.
 Chris also writes about local music, food, and community events, riots, etc. and recently won the Texas Social Media Award.

 Austin traditionally has hot summers and mild winters.
 Snow is rare, so if you’re used to shoveling the driveway you can rejoice (and sell the shovel).
 Every couple of years an ice storm locks the city down for a day or two, but otherwise winters are bearable with temperature drops below freezing only about a dozen days a year.
 Humid winds from the Gulf of Mexico blow through Austin each summer making the 90 degree average feel hotter than it is.

 HireAHelper also can help with your storage needs!
 Our partners over at SpareFoot can provide you with Austin storage via hundreds of providers in and around Austin, TX.
-You can search on their site, compare prices, and even find the self storage location closest to you.
+You can search on their site, compare prices, and even find the self storage locations closest to you.
 Sparefoot specializes in making your self storage reservation easy and painless.